 Who can sign up for MyChart?

-You must be at least 18 years old to sign up for MyChart.
+Anyone who is at least 13 years old can sign up for MyChart.

 How do I sign up for MyChart?

-You can sign-up for MyChart at your next clinic or hospital visit or if you have a valid and current email address on file with Allina Health or affiliate partner complete the online form.
+You can sign-up for MyChart at your next clinic or hospital visit or if you have a valid and current email address on file with Western Wisconsin Health, Allina Health or affiliate partner complete the online form.

 How does consent to share my record impact MyChart?